ODIM-Project/ODIM/README.md

       ```
    c.
 Use the following command to generate Kafka TLS certificate:
       ```
-       $ ./generate_kafka_tls.sh kafka
+       $ ./generate_kafka_certs.sh kafka
       ```
    d.
+Use the following command to generate Zookeeper TLS certificate:
+      ```
+       $ ./generate_zookeeper_certs.sh zookeeper
+      ```
+   e.
 Use the following command to copy the resource aggregator, the GRF  plugin and the Kafka TLS certificates:
      ```
       $ sudo ./copy_certificate.sh
      ```